 node_modulesdirectories if you do any development work - External drives you don’t regularly need to search

-If mds_stores spikes repeatedly, one of three things is usually happening.
+If mds_stores spikes repeatedly, one of three things is happening.

 External drives trigger fresh indexing every time you plug them in.
-If that drive has tens of thousands of files, mds_stores will be busy for a while.
-Adding external drives to the Privacy exclusion list solves this.
+If a drive has tens of thousands of files, mds_stores stays busy until the new entries land in the index.
+Adding external drives to Spotlight Privacy solves this permanently.

-Cloud sync folders cause the same problem. iCloud Drive, Dropbox, and OneDrive constantly add and remove files.
+Cloud sync folders cause the same problem. iCloud Drive, Dropbox, and OneDrive feed steady file churn into Spotlight.

-A corrupted index file will cause mds to loop regardless of how long you wait.
+A corrupted index file makes mds loop regardless of how long you wait.
 The fix is the same as Fix 2: force a full rebuild.
-If your Mac crashes frequently alongside this issue, the Mac keeps crashing guide covers related causes.
+If the Mac also crashes during these spikes, our Mac keeps crashing guide covers related causes that often overlap with Spotlight.

-#Fix 4: Rebuild the Spotlight Index via Terminal
+#Fix 4: Rebuild the Spotlight Index With mdutil

-If the GUI method in Fix 2 isn’t working, use the mdutil command to force a rebuild directly.
+If the GUI method in Fix 2 isn’t working, use the mdutil command to force a rebuild directly from Terminal.

 - Open Terminal.